 Additionally, a Grant of Withholding of Removal does not carry the same benefits as a grant of Asylum.
 Notably, Withholding Grant does not lead to a green card or citizenship, a Grant does not allow one to travel outside the United States, and a Grant does not allow one to petition for one’s family members to come into the United States.

 If you are currently in Removal Proceedings or are planning to apply for Asylum or Withholding of Removal, please contact an attorney for legal assistance.
 I have rich experience in immigration law and I have had many successful cases in the past.
 I am confident that I can provide you with the most favorable outcome.
 I will be on your side throughout the process.
-Contact me today to get your customized solutions and schedule a free initial consultation!
+Contact me today to get your customized solutions by scheduling a consultation!